Institute for Chemical Research (ICR), Kyoto University

 Global Frontier and Interdisciplinary Research Core for Deepening Investigations and Promoting Collaboration in Chemistry-oriented Fields

-We are looking forward to receiving your proposals by January 31, 2019.
+We are looking forward to receiving your proposals.
 Please kindly read the details of this call for proposals carefully before applying.

 Director, ICR, Kyoto University